awni/jiro/_posts/2017-07-29-expected-errors-linear-regression.markdown

 </div>

 <span class="post-credit">
-Credit: This is exercise 2.9 in [Elements of Statistical Learning](http://web.stanford.edu/~hastie/ElemStatLearn/).
+This is exercise 2.9 in [Elements of Statistical Learning](http://web.stanford.edu/~hastie/ElemStatLearn/).
 </span>